INFORMSJoC/2024.0546/README.md

 `public-good`: the comparison among algorithms `LogTPc`, `Comp/DaE` and `Comp/ALogTP` for the public good provision network problem introduced in Bramoulle and Kranton (2007), reported in Section 5.4.

-`Convergence to LinTP`: an example that shows the convergence of LogTP to LinTP as η approaches 0, reported in Section 4.2.
+`Convergence to LinTP`: an instance that illustrates the convergence of LogTP to LinTP as η approaches 0, shown in Section 4.2.

 ## Replicating

-To replicate the results in Figure 1, apply `plot1.m` in folder `results/convergence to LinTP`.
+To replicate the results in Figure 1, run `plot1.m` in folder `results/convergence to LinTP`.

-To replicate the results in Figures 2 and 3, apply `main.m` in folder `src/LogTPm`.
+To replicate the results in Figures 2 and 3, run `main.m` in folder `src/LogTPm`.

-To replicate the results in Table 1 and Figure 4, apply `main.m` and `check_PS.m` in folder `src/LogTPc`.
+To replicate the results in Table 1 and Figure 4, run `main.m` and `check_PS.m` in folder `src/LogTPc`.

-To replicate the results in Table 2 and Figure 5, apply the codes in folders `src/LogTPm/Version:connections` and `src/Comp/LinTP`.
+To replicate the results in Table 2 and Figure 5, run the codes in folders `src/LogTPm/Version:connections` and `src/Comp/LinTP`.

-To replicate the results in Table 3, apply the codes in folders `src/LogTPc/Version:public-good` and `src/Comp/DAE`.
+To replicate the results in Table 3, run the codes in folders `src/LogTPc/Version:public-good` and `src/Comp/DAE`.

-To replicate the results in Tables 4 and 5 and Figure 6, apply the codes in folder `src/LogTPc/Version:public-good` and `src/Comp/ALogTP`.
+To replicate the results in Tables 4 and 5 and Figure 6, run the codes in folder `src/LogTPc/Version:public-good` and `src/Comp/ALogTP`.

 # References
 1. Bich P, Morhaim L (2020).
 On the existence of pairwise stable weighted networks.
 Mathematics of Operations Research, 45:1393–1404.